-- As per the Assessment Policy, assessments must go through verification and moderation processes to ensure adequacy and fairness.
-Verification is conducted to ensure the appropriateness and validity of the assessment before it is conducted, while moderation is done after the assessment to ensure fairness of grading according to the relevant rubric.
+• As per the Assessment Policy, assessments must go through verification and moderation processes to ensure adequacy and fairness.
+Verification ensures the appropriateness and validity of the assessment before it is conducted, while moderation is done after the assessment to ensure fairness of grading according to the relevant rubric.
 Internal moderators are selected and approved at the beginning of the semester based on their specialisation by the Faculty Quality Manager (FQM) and approved by the Faculty Board.
-To ensure consistent implementation of the processes, the School of Engineering uses the Verification and Moderation Tracking Sheet.
-The Panel was provided with samples of the BEngTech assessment internal verification and moderation, as part of the course portfolio, which show consistent implementation. - The external moderation process is conducted and monitored systematically through the SharePoint.
-The FQM is responsible for communication with the external moderators and ensuring the consistent implementation of the process.
+To ensure consistent implementation of the processes, the School of ICT uses the Verification and Moderation Tracking Sheet.
+The Panel was provided with samples of the BICT assessment internal verification and moderation, as part of the course portfolio, which show consistent implementation.

+• The external moderation process is conducted and monitored systematically through the SharePoint.
+The FQM is responsible for the communication with external moderators and ensuring the consistent implementation of the process.
 The derived actions are discussed and taken care of before issuing the final assessment paper.
-Moreover, in some cases, some of the BEngTech courses were updated based on the external moderation recommendations which are included as part of the annual programme review improvement plan, which are reported to the programme committee and Faculty board.
+Moreover, in some cases, some of the BICT courses were updated based on the external moderation recommendations which are included as part of the annual programme review improvement plan and reported to the programme committee and Faculty Board.
 To assure the effectiveness of the internal and external moderation processes, Assessment Moderation Audits are conducted.